Kadri scores twice, McElhinney makes 35 saves as Leafs beat Senators | Metro News

 Share via Email

+OTTAWA - Curtis McElhinney is already earning praise from his new teammates after one start.

-OTTAWA — Nazem Kadri scored twice and Curtis McElhinney made 35 saves as the Toronto Maple Leafs went into Ottawa and downed the Senators 4-2 on Saturday.
+McElhinney, who was claimed off waivers from the Columbus Blue Jackets earlier in the week, made 35 saves as the Toronto Maple Leafs went into Ottawa and downed the Senators 4-2.

-McElhinney was making his first start with the Leafs after being picked up off waivers earlier in the week from the Columbus Blue Jackets.
+“That was unbelievable.
+He played great and gave us an opportunity to win the game.
+That first star was definitely well deserved and a solid debut,” said Leafs forward Nazem Kadri, who had a good night himself collecting a pair of goals.

-Tyler Bozak and Connor Brown also scored for the Leafs (20-13-8), who moved into a tie with the Senators for third in the Atlantic Division, right at the halfway point of the season.
+Tyler Bozak, with a goal and an assist, and Connor Brown also scored for the Leafs (20-13-8), who moved into a tie with the Senators for third in the Atlantic Division, right at the halfway point of the season.

+“For me it was just going in there and building some trust with the guys.
+It's one of those things where you're trying to figure out what they're going to play like defensively offensively and that type of stuff, there's a little bit of sorting out but for the most part I felt comfortable right off the bat,” McElhinney said, adding he likes the look of his new team.

+“They're real fast.
+It's unbelievable the speed they have and their willingness to make plays in tight areas so incredible.
+It's a lot of fun to be around a youthful group.
+It feels good to come to a new team and the most important thing is just to get off on the right foot.”

 Dion Phaneuf and Kyle Turris replied for Ottawa (22-15-4) while Mike Condon made 23 saves.